HarvardMapCollection/tutorials/qgis/clip/index.md

 One way of narrowing down the data is to [create a subset](https://harvardmapcollection.github.io/tutorials/qgis/export-selected/) by filtering the dataset's tabular attributes.

-In this tutorial we will learn how to clip datasets *by geography*.
+Alternatively, you can clip the data to your desired extent *by geography*.

 ## Tutorial data